malill/reco-api/README.md

 sudo dpkg -i libseccomp2_2.5.1-1~bpo10+1_armhf.deb
 ```

+## Docker-Hub :whale2:

-The repository also provides a `docker-compose.yml` file to set up a fully working recommender system (no repository
+The project is also available on *DockerHub*.
+A `docker-compose.yml` file to set up a recommender system (no repository
-download needed)
+download needed) is provided in the repository (replace credentials where applicable).

 ```shell
 docker-compose up -d